Alternative versions of Superman: Christopher Kent (Earth-16)

 Christopher Kent of Earth-16 is introduced in Countdown: Arena (2008) as a "more evolved" Superman who was able to reformat his power source to any energy source he could consciously choose, effortlessly overcoming the Earth-30 and Earth-31 Supermen with energy powers in a head-to-head battle.
-He was bald and wore a simple black T-shirt and jeans.
 He dies in an attempt to defeat Monarch using a massive amount of energy that burns out his body.
 The Earth-16 concept is refreshed following Flashpoint (2011).
 In The Multiversity (2015), Chris Kent, Superman's son, is the inheritor to his father's legacy in a world with no villains left to fight.

 Overman (Earth-17)

 The Superman of Pre-Crisis Earth-17 was the original Overman, created by the government as were the other heroes of this Earth.
 Likewise, all other heroes that were created were modified clones of Overman's cell scrapings, such as versions of Wonder Woman, Flash, and Green Lantern.
 Some time later, Overman went on a homicidal rampage (due to an STD which had affected his mind) and murdered everyone on the planet before he decided to commit suicide and destroy the planet at the same time with a doomsday bomb.
-This world was destroyed, and Overman was wiped out by the Crisis, until the Psycho-Pirate began bringing back characters the Crisis had killed in Animal Man #23, Overman and bomb included, despite trying not to remember him.
-Overman fought against Ultraman and Animal Man, before Overman was dragged out of the comic book panels and wiped out by a closing panel, ranting that it was not his fault he was like that before Animal Man disarmed the bomb.
-In The New 52 DC Multiverse, Earth-17 is the world of the Atomic Knights and lacks a known Superman analogue.
+This world was destroyed and Overman was wiped out by the Crisis.

 Saganowana (Earth-18)

-Earth-18 is based on the Justice Riders comic; Superman's analogue is Saganowana, a bison-headed Native American hero.
+Earth-18 is based on the Justice Riders comic.
+In this reality, Superman's analogue is Saganowana, a bison-headed Native American hero.

 The New Frontier (Earth-21)

-In Darwyn Cooke's DC: The New Frontier, Superman is one of the heroes of Earth-21, who has been active since the '40s, and still is during the events of the storyline, which occurs during the 1950s.
+In Darwyn Cooke's DC: The New Frontier, Superman is one of the heroes of Earth-21, who has been active since the 1940s, and still is during the events of the storyline, which occurs during the 1950s.
 As in Batman: The Dark Knight Returns, he is a government agent, but unlike DKR, he is willing to go against the U.S. government when he feels that the tensions between the humans and superhumans has to end.
-He is also a friend of Batman, rather than his foe as he is in Dark Knight Returns.
+He is also a friend of Batman, rather than his foe as he is in The Dark Knight Returns.